 (3)

 From the 2-Node Model by Gagge et al.91, the skin temperature varies by less than 2°C over a 30°C dry-bulb temperature range, so we approximated it as a constant over the range of modeled indoor air temperatures.
 We calculated the heat transfer coefficient at an indoor air temperature of 16°C based on the measured skin temperature and power supplied to each thermal manikin body segment.
 Holding the heat transfer coefficient and skin temperature, we then approximated the power needed for new indoor air temperatures to calculate a new equivalent temperature.
 The difference in equivalent temperature between the baseline and any heating intervention gives the heating effect.
 We then added this heating effect from the modeled indoor air temperature to compute the sleep time cold exposure based on WHO’s recommendation for minimal risk temperature of 18°C during the cold season in temperate and colder climates59.
 We considered February 14-20, 2021, as the dates of the power outage for our cold exposure analysis.

+We next modeled the impact of coupling low-energy and passive strategies with reduced heating set points.
+The original reference energy model for Dallas has a heating setpoint of 22°C, which exceeds WHO’s indoor minimal risk temperature guideline of 18°C. We first modeled the effect of reducing the setpoint to the WHO guideline (18°C) and then subsequently reduced the setpoint so that the heating effect from the heating intervention would bring the equivalent temperature to within the WHO guideline.
+To estimate the different setpoint temperatures for the modelling exercise, we calculated each intervention's heating effect at 18°C and then subtracted that amount from 18°C. The reduced setpoint was applied in the simulation at 10:00 p.m. on February 13 and ended at 7:00 a.m. on February 14, which corresponds to the first overnight period during the 2021 Texas power crisis.
+As before, we assumed occupants would have other heating measures available after 7:00 a.m during wake hours.
+Analysis of the simulated peak energy and total energy focused on the sleep time hours only (10:00 p.m. – 7:00 a.m.).
+To estimate the energy consumption from low-energy interventions, we assumed four people would use the device continuously overnight.

 References